 As a performer, Horváth has appeared at a wide range of venues as a soloist and orchestra soloist in France, Hungary, Austria, Slovakia, and the USA.
 She has also performed in a variety of chamber ensembles and orchestras and accompanied singers, instrumentalists, choirs, as well as opera and musical theater productions.
 Since 2006, she has been Principal Keyboard (piano, celesta, harpsichord, portative organ, synthesizer) player with the Illinois Symphony and Illinois Symphony Chamber Orchestras.
 She is also a frequent solo and chamber recitalist.
-More recently, Maria has developed a keen interest in early keyboard instruments, especially the fortepiano, as well as historically informed performance, and has been presenting programs on fortepiano and harpsichord, in addition to the modern piano.
+More recently, Maria has developed a keen interest in early keyboard instruments, especially the fortepiano, as well as historically informed performance, and has been presenting programs on the fortepiano, in addition to the modern piano.
 Her replica of a five-octave Walter fortepiano from Mozart/George Washington’s time built in 2015 by Ron Regier has become a source of renewed inspiration and allowed her to share her passion for early pianos with a variety of audiences.
 Maria is also a frequent adjudicator (state, district, and local competitions), master class clinician, and lecturer.
 Her article The Whole Piano is Mine!
 Keeping Today’s Beginners Engaged Through Attractive and Motivational Repertoire was recently published in The Piano Magazine: Clavier Companion, the flagship magazine for piano teachers and enthusiasts.
 She is a member of several professional organizations, including the Westfield Center for Historical Keyboard Studies, the country’s preeminent organization for the advancement of keyboard music; Historical Keyboard Society of North America; Early Music America; College Music Society; Music Teachers National Association; and National Federation of Music Clubs.